amroabua/CSC325/Docs/Pipeline.md

    - It copies the built application files to the designated branch or folder, making the application accessible via the GitHub Pages URL.

 4. **Domain Configuration**:
-   - If applicable, we configure the GitHub Pages settings to use a custom domain for our deployed application.
+   - We configured the GitHub Pages settings to use a custom domain for our deployed application.
 This involves updating DNS records and verifying domain ownership.

 ### Challenges and Solutions: